dnjackson/eos/content/drafts/Noosphere.md

 **Design question: genericity**.
 The *Notebook* concept allows any type of note, but in practice this will be restricted to some standard media type (text, rich text, image, audio, movie, etc).

 **Design question: minimality**.
-The boring operational principle suggests that maybe there should be more to a notebook than this.
+The boring operational principle suggests that maybe there may be more to a notebook than this.
 Am I missing something?

 Now we turn to the notes themselves, and for now consider only a concept for textual notes: